 - Testicular

-Any type of mesothelioma can be deadly, but some respond better to life-extending treatments than others.
+Any type of mesothelioma can be deadly, but some types respond better to life-extending treatments than others.

 Learn about mesothelioma types by location below.